drewloewe/self-assessments/final.md

 *  Then, answer the questions of this self-assessment assignment as fully and honestly as you can.
 Remember the power of specific pointing phrases such as "For example,...", In particular,...", "What stands out the most is...", and the like.
 *  Discuss all your work, not just the work on the major assignments (so, peer review and other features of the course).
 *  You'll need about 300 new words per new paragraph (so, about 900 new words total) to do this project completely yet concisely. **Here is why I use the term "new" paragraphs: you'll include, verbatim, your original paragraphs from the midterm self-assessment into this document, then write your new paragraphs answering the same questions from the point of view of having completed the semester.** Make your document look like [this example](https://stedwards.box.com/s/wu1vfvge4rw0jny4avtqvk2xpyo91nbj).
 Use that example as a template.
-* Note: In F2F classes, you might see a percentage grade in Canvas because the built-in attendance feature works only with percentages.
-That percentage shows the percentage of class meetings that you have attended so far. **Don't be misled into thinking that the percentage for attendance is your current course grade progress.
-Your course grade depends on performance (or non-performance) of the grading contract.**

 ### Required Questions of Assignment: Respond to Your Midterm Self-Assessment